4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 ### Enable structure adjustments

-In 4D 17R5, the 4D for iOS becomes incremental.
+In 4D 17R5, the 4D for iOS reload becomes incremental.
 This means that only new, updated or deleted data from the database will be updated.
 This is a great optimisation in terms of loading time!

 To do so, 4D for iOS needs to make stucture optimizations and create: